sebastiengreg/pplaaf-web2/_whistleblowers-en/bianca-goodson.md

 </div>
 <div class=" divider"></div>

-“I always knew that the information I had would corroborate suspicions about Trillian’s dealings with State-owned Enterprises.”
-Bianca Goodson said in an <a href="https://www.dailymaverick.co.za/article/2017-12-21-2017-daily-maverick-south-african-persons-of-the-year-the-whistle-blowers" target="blank">interview to the Daily
+“_I always knew that the information I had would corroborate suspicions about Trillian’s dealings with State-owned Enterprises._” Bianca Goodson said in an <a href="https://www.dailymaverick.co.za/article/2017-12-21-2017-daily-maverick-south-african-persons-of-the-year-the-whistle-blowers" target="blank">interview to the Daily
-Maverick</a>.
-“I felt that I was being spineless not to speak up, I decided one day that I was allowing my experience to bully me.”
+Maverick</a>. “_I felt that I was being spineless not to speak up, I decided one day that I was allowing my experience to bully me._”

 Goodson served as the Chief Executive Officer of Trillian Management, a South-African consulting firm and a subsidiary of Trillian Capital.
 The firm is owned by Salim Essa, an associate of the powerful Gupta family, who is accused of growing rich of its strong relationship with President Zuma.
 Goodson quickly started noticing shady activities: the firm was using its connections to land lucrative government contracts, such as from national energy company Eskom, then handing them to external partners.